vwkd/sdrawkcab/examples/fib.md

 ### Things to note

 - see simple
-- non-exhaustive if statement has "longer" syntax `::` instead of `:`
+- non-exhaustive if statement has "longer" syntax `ife` instead of `:`
 - no optional and default arguments
 - chained function calls aren't nested